zoharbabin/prompetize/memory-bank/activeContext.md

-s# Active Development Context
+# Active Development Context

 **Current Setup and Testing Instructions**

-As of 2/8/2025, we have updated our project configuration to address the deprecated punycode warnings by preloading a custom setup file.
-Key updates include:
+As of 2/9/2025, we have verified our project configuration is working correctly:

+1. **Babel Configuration:**
+   - Confirmed babel.config.cjs is properly using CommonJS format with `module.exports`
+   - All test suites are passing successfully with this configuration

+2. **Jest Setup:**
+   - Successfully addressed the deprecated punycode warnings using custom setup file
+   - Test results show clean output with no warnings

 1. **Jest Setup Preload:**
    - A file `jest.setup.js` is placed in the project root.